 How Difficulties Play Out in Our Lives

 The third and final point is that trouble has an expiration date.
 None of this will last forever.
-We may be changed from our experiences, but if we look for it, we will find the joy, the newness of our situation, the delight, hope and gratefulness that give extraordinary fruitfulness in our lives.
-I encourage you today to replace your fear and frustration with the difficulties in your life with faith and gratefulness.
-Be thankful that God is allowing these things in your life as teachers to help you find new understandings and new strengths.
+These experiences will likely change us, but if we look for it, we will find the joy, the newness of our situation, the delight, hope, and gratefulness that give extraordinary fruitfulness in our lives.
+I encourage you today to replace your fear and frustration with the difficulties in your life with faith and gratitude.
+Be thankful that God allows these things in your life as teachers to help you find new understandings and new strengths.
 It is never good and easy times when we discover the depth of our souls but through difficult times.
 Make them work for you by faith.
 I encourage you today to take this time to find your trust and understanding by asking some questions about yourself.
 Find those questions and sit quietly and journal what comes to you.
-You will find a new strength that has great application in your life and the lives of those you touch.
+You will find a new strength that has tremendous application in your life and the lives of those you touch.

 Yours for a Better Life,